IsraelSGarcia/manhwa-update-tracker/README.md

     *   **Bato.to Chapter URLs:** Bato.to's chapter URLs (e.g., `/chapter/CHAPTER_ID`) don't contain the series path (e.g., `/series/SERIES_ID`).
 This made standard history searches based on `seriesUrl` ineffective for finding read *chapters*.
         *   *Solution:* For Bato.to, history searches were broadened to the hostname, and `seriesTitle` was used to help `_parseChapterFromHistoryItems` filter and accurately identify relevant chapter visits from the larger set of history items.
     *   **Mobile History API:** The `browser.history` API (especially `search()`) can be inconsistent or unavailable on mobile browsers.
         *   *Solution:* Implementation of a custom, extension-exclusive history logger (`manhwaExtensionHistory`).
-This logger records all visited URLs, and the extension then parses chapter information from this dedicated log when on a mobile environment.
+This logger recorded all visited URLs, and the extension then parses chapter information from this dedicated log when on a mobile environment.
 *   **Accurate "Last Read" Detection:** Distinguishing between a series ID in a URL (e.g., on Bato.to) and an actual chapter number required specific exclusion logic in the history parsing functions.
 *   **UI Consistency and Usability:**
     *   Transitioning the popup to a full tab improved usability for folder selection and displaying status.